conversence/idealoom/doc/tech_stack.rst

 Translation
 -----------

-Assembl uses a gettext style translation pipeline.
+IdeaLoom uses a gettext style translation pipeline.
 It goes through the pyramid machinery to extract the stransatable strings, including the strings from the frontend in ``fab env_dev make_messages``